What is Manchester United's ownership situation and how would Kevin Glazer's sale of shares affect the club? | Goal.com

 The disgruntled supporters believed that placing hundreds of millions of pounds in debt on the club would dent their ability to compete in the transfer market, and under Sir Alex Ferguson the club spent much less money than it could reasonably have afforded.

-However due to Scot's fantastic management skills, the club continued to rack up trophies.
+However, due to the Scot's fantastic management skills, the club continued to rack up trophies.
 The argument remains, though, that United could have won even more trophies before Ferguson's retirement in 2013 had he been backed even more in the transfer market.

-It is worth noting, though, that United's spending has increased significantly in the interim yet the club hasn't won the Premier League title since Ferguson stood down.
+It is worth noting, though, that United's spending has increased significantly in the interim yet the club haven't won the Premier League title since Ferguson stood down.

 However, while United have been performing poorly on the field in recent seasons, they continue to flourish off it.